MonetCarriere/Nginx-Docker-Project/README.md

 The server needs to have access to the environment variable so it can tell what image is which.
 (You can access environment variables in node.js using: **process.env**)

-- NEXT, I ran docker-compose to start the 3 express server apps I created with the following command: **docker-compose up --build -d**
+### - Next, I ran docker-compose to start the 3 express server apps I created with the following command: **docker-compose up --build -d**

 It'll show the following in the terminal:
 <img width="541" alt="Screenshot 2025-01-19 at 2 00 29 PM" src="https://github.com/user-attachments/assets/8caba0ae-3506-459d-a667-74419268cef4" />